ramnezer/herodium-auto-security-system/README.md

 $ sudo ipset flush blacklists2

-go to '/etc/ipset.conf'
+go to '/etc/ipset_maltrail.conf' for ipv4 or '/etc/ipset_maltrail2.conf' for ipv6

-$ sudo nano /etc/ipset.conf
+$ sudo nano /etc/ipset_maltrail.conf

 and remove the relevant addresses.

 Note
 ************************************
-by using this file you can also remove specific addresses without completely removing the list.
+by using this files you can also remove specific addresses without completely removing the list.
 ***********************************